Lsh0x/EagleEyes/README.md

 ## Introduction

-EagleEyes aims to decode pcap traffic and analyse it to ensure security purposes.
+EagleEyes aims to decode net traffic and analyse it using pcap to ensure security purposes.

 ## Development